Stephanevg/PSHTML/PITCHME.md

 # PSHTML

 Is a Powershell module that allows you to script the generation of html documents using powershell like syntax.

-It makes creating html pages really easy!
+*It makes creating html pages really really easy!*

 ---